lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

 The best candidate name is: `tuning-job-1-68b0d889fb234badb4-012-ef007be0` with validation metric: 'F1' and its value: `0.891319990158081`.
 Due to some randomness in the algorithms you might received slightly different results.

-# Deploy and host the best model
+# Deploy the best model

 Ok.
 We've trained the algorithm, so now let's create a model and deploy it to a hosted endpoint.
 I will use ml.m4.xlarge to host the model.